 - Build-Operate (BO): Under the BO model, the private party finances, builds, and operates the project.
 However, the ownership of the property remains with the private party even after the expiry of the agreement.

-The basic features of the above mentioned PPP models (other than the BL model, which only applies to the education sector) can be found in Table 1.
+The basic features of the above mentioned PPP models can be found in Table 1.

 Nevertheless, recent government plans and reports indicate that the government intends to enact the Draft Law.
 Plans to adopt an umbrella framework were included in the latest Government Plan and the 10th Medium-Term Plan (for the years 2016 to 2018) of the Ministry of Development.
 The Public-Private Partnership Special Committee Report on the 10th Development Plan (for the years 2014 to 2018) also set forth that adoption of a single, clear-cut umbrella law would be the initial step to creating unified legislation, and that revoking a great number of various legislation was necessary in order to harmonize and simplify the legislative schemes.
 In light of such indications coming from governmental sources, it is not unreasonable to expect some progress to be made by the Government by the year 2018.